-- completion of 20 hours of documented clinical observation in a respiratory care setting; - all students entering the Respiratory Care Program must be immunized (or be in process) by August 1 prior to the academic year for which they are seeking admission.
+all students entering the Respiratory Care Program must be immunized (or be in process) by August 1 prior to the academic year for which they are seeking admission.

-- practice as advanced-level respiratory care practitioners; - demonstrate professional behavior consistent with employer expectations; - comprehend, apply, and evaluate clinical information relevant to their roles as advanced level respiratory care practitioners; - critically think and problem solve; - promote a team approach to patient care and interact with all health workers; - communicate effectively both orally and in writing and practice therapeutic communication.
+- practice as advanced-level respiratory care practitioners; - demonstrate professional behavior consistent with employer expectations: - comprehend, apply, and evaluate clinical information relevant to their roles as advanced level respiratory care practitioners; - critically think and problem solve; - promote a team approach to patient care and interact with all health workers; - communicate effectively both orally and in writing and practice therapeutic communication.

-To earn a degree in this program, a student must complete the 65 program and general education credits, plus the additional requirements, shown below.
+To earn a degree in this program, a student must complete the 65 program and general education credits, plus the additional requirements, shown on the next page.